 Most of them can be easily accessed with tours from Athens.

-The most tourist developed places in the mainland are Halkidiki and Parga with amazing beaches and crystal blue waters.
-Various coastal towns of the Peloponnese such as Nafplio, the first Capital of Greece and Kalamata, are gaining a huge reputation, especially for family holidays.
+The most tourist-developed places on the mainland are Halkidiki and Parga with amazing beaches and crystal blue waters.
+Various coastal towns of the Peloponnese such as Nafplio, the first Capital of Greece, and Kalamata, are gaining a huge reputation, especially for family holidays.

-Last but not least, the mainland has potentials to develop tourism all year round.
-It provides gorgeous nature to hike in spring, sightseeing to explore off the beaten track and even ski centers for the wintertime, whereas Athens and Thessaloniki are very popular City Break destinations.
+Last but not least, the mainland has the potential to develop tourism all year round.
+It provides gorgeous nature to hike in spring, sightseeing to explore off the beaten track, and even ski centers for the wintertime, whereas Athens and Thessaloniki are very popular City Break destinations.

 Want to discover more mainland destinations?
 Check our travel guides and use the filters to find your next holiday destination according to your criteria.

 WANT TO SEE MORE?